classtranscribe/Deployment/README.md

   `git submodule foreach git pull origin master`

-* Then use the development build instructions or the production build instructions below -
+* Use the development build instructions or the production build instructions below.

 ### Development build on a local machine